hal9ai/hal9/website/learn/code/create.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Creating Chatbots
+# Building Coworkers

 ChatGPT popularized the chat interface as the application interface to interoperate with [LLMs](concepts/llm), tools like MidJourney have also popularized through their use of Discord.